-Hosted by Dr Thomas Moloney, DLF Ireland, we will cover the A – Z of multi-species swards from selecting the right mixture to grazing and silage management throughout the week.
+Hosted by Dr Thomas Moloney, DLF Ireland, we covered the A – Z of multi-species swards from selecting the right mixture to grazing and silage management throughout the week.

-We will get insights and practical tips from Irish farmers already using multi-species swards as well as updates on the latest research from Teagasc, UCD, and WIT.
+We have insights and practical tips from Irish farmers already using multi-species swards as well as updates on the latest research from Teagasc, UCD, and WIT.

 Guest contributors include: